Latest Blog Posts

 Second, more than any other instrument save electric guitar, the percussive arts are subject to intense industry influence.
 Part of the reason for this is that we play so many different instruments.
 Between the different instruments and the actuators used to make them sound, there are hundreds of opportunities for companies to make something that they can sell to you.
 No other instrument allows for someone to get up before a concert and thank five or six sponsors before performing.
 This is especially true with mallet companies.
 The bulk of their income comes from drum set sticks and marching band sticks and mallets, but they do make some money from selling marimba mallets.
 And their primary output is yarn mallets.
 There is nothing wrong with this, of course.
 These companies make a great product and undoubtedly the majority of marimba parts call for yarn mallets, but the result of all this yarn-mallet-making activity is that students are led to believe that yarn mallets are the only option.

-After being subjected to a barrage of yarn-mallet advertisements and sponsored artists, most young students conclude that indeed yarn mallets are the only way to go.
+The problem with developing percussionists is that after being subjected to a barrage of yarn-mallet advertisements and sponsored artists, most young students conclude that indeed yarn mallets are the only way to go.
 And then the tail is wagging the proverbial dog.
 Instead of artists dictating the direction and shape of the musical landscape it is the companies.
 As a friend pointed out to me, the situation then becomes ever more circular, spiraling down into a vortex of materialism and convenience.
 The companies influence the players on their mallet selection, the players then commission pieces for that sound world, the composers write the pieces and then the mallet companies respond accordingly.
 The circle is complete.

 But the truth is you can hit a marimba (or any percussion instrument) with virtually anything.
 Yarn mallets are only option among many, and a rather new one at that.
 In fact, for years marimbists preferred rubber mallets.
 (Early vaudeville xylophonists even used wood mallets on occasion.)
 If get your hands on early recordings of Vida Chenoweth or Claire Omar Musser you’ll hear that much of the time they were using rubber mallets.
 And their playing was expressive and technically accomplished.

 So what happened?
 Leigh Howard Stevens happened.
 Leigh took the marimba world by storm in the last 1970s and completely revolutionized the approach to playing it as well as the construction of the instrument itself and the mallets we use to play it.
 Leigh advocated using longer birch shafts and yarn wrapping around the ball of the mallet.
 This approach allows the player more accuracy and helps produce a sweet, mellow sound with a pleasing blend of the fundamental and overtones of each bar.
 Leigh is not only a consummate artist, but also a savvy businessman and he was able to convert his vision of marimba playing into a thriving and innovative company that makes some of the best marimbas, vibraphones, xylophones, and mallets available, especially yarn mallets.
 What people missed, though, is that Leigh’s approach works for Leigh’s style of playing and for the repertoire he has commissioned and championed, but it’s not the only way to play the instrument.
 It is a testament to Leigh’s artistry and business acumen that he was able to influence several generations of percussionists the world over.
 There’s a reason why he’s in the PAS Hall of Fame.
 But in blindly following him we have become like lemmings running off a cliff, jumping to a death of timbral conformity.
+I say all this with the utmost respect as Leigh is a friend and a mentor.

 I bring this up to articulate a third point, which is that the present yarn-mallet culture is historically new and was preceded by a very different aesthetic.
 Just because most people use a type of mallet now does not mean it was always the case.
 Styles and attitudes change.
 Nothing is set in stone, not even the hallowed medium yarn mallet.